What is travel soccer?

 Where do practices take place?

-DC Stoddert uses synthetic and grass fields in and around the District of Columbia.
+DC Stoddert uses fields in and around DC.

 How long is the travel season?